 Whether or not Jude was the bridegroom at Cana, Scripture tells us he was one of the Lord’s “brethren” (cf. Mt 13:55) and an apostle.
 And he is a revered saint of the Church.
-His feast (October 28) is soon approaching.
-We won’t hear of him, or Simon the apostle whom we celebrate the same day, during the liturgy this year because their feast falls on a Sunday, and the Sunday readings and prayers take precedent.
+His feast, along with Simon the apostle, is October 28.

 The second to last book of the Bible – the Epistle of Jude – is attributed to St. Jude.
 He is also one of the Apostles directly quoted in the Gospels themselves: “Judas, not the Iscariot, said to him, ‘Master, what happened that you will reveal yourself to us and not to the world?’
 Jesus answered and said to him, ‘Whoever loves me will keep my word, and my Father will love him, and we will come to him and make our dwelling in him’” (John 14:22-23).